epicentre-msf/EVD-COD17-butembo/README.md

 (*"Rapport de situation: ville de Butembo"*) prepared by Médecins Sans Frontières with the support of the Ministère de la Santé, RDC.

-It reads the cleaned EVD linelist for Butembo, alert, contact and transmission data from the shared SharePoint folder, runs a set of analyses, and assembles the results into a Word report.
+It reads the latest exports from the EVD linelist for Butembo, the alerts and contacts data, and the transmission data from the SharePoint folder, runs a set of analyses, and assembles the results into a Word report.
 The analyses cover:

 - **Overview** — confirmed cases by health zone and reporting facilities